dkvilo/gato/Readme.md

 - sdl2_ttf
 - sdl2_mixer (or use local audio engine see makefile)

-In order to target wasm you need to install Emscripten toolchain
+In order to target wasm you need to install the Emscripten toolchain

 ```
 # for native compilation